 Yet again, women were being reduced to a set of validated characteristics that were limited to our looks.
 And her reason for wearing hijab automatically excluded non-hijabi Muslim women from the larger community of Muslim women.
 As if the hijabis are better than Muslim women who choose to not wear hijab, because they “hide their beauty.”

 When I discussed this with a few friends and family, I was met with shocked proclamations and looks of disdain.
 How could I, a hijabi, not feel proud of this girl for her statement?

 Simple.
 Because her statement points to a bigger issue we are facing in our society.

-That photo went viral because we think that for a woman to feel better about herself and her situation, she must at the same time put down other women.
+That photo went viral because we think that for a woman to feel better about herself and her situation she must, at the same time, put down other women.

-And this goes beyond Muslim women.
+This goes beyond Muslim women.
 This has to do with women of all backgrounds, and especially minorities, who have had to face discrimination at some point in their life.
 Women face discrimination in the workplace, in politics, in society as whole.
 You would think we would be more attuned to one another’s struggles and support each other when the need arises.

 Women of color, however, tend to face discrimination on an even higher level.
 They face it both as a women, and as people of color.
 Both those traits together create a larger obstacle to success, especially when other women try and hold them back as they try to complete their own personal journey.